 - Unfortunately, we have yet to find the perfect bedding to use with our hedgehogs.
 Almost every hedgehog owner and veterinarian has slightly different recommendations and opinions.

 - Keep in mind no bedding manufacturer is going to label their product as inferior or dangerous to your pet.
 All bedding packages will say that particular bedding is healthy and safe.

 - One needs to evaluate each type of the bedding’s benefits, as well as its risks and problems.
 Factors to take into consideration include accessibility, toxicity, appearance, frequency of cleaning, and costs.

 - The type of bedding you choose and use is one of the key factors in helping to determine the overall health and happiness of your pet.

-- Most wood, paper, or other processed bedding can be dusty.
+- Most wood, paper, or other processed bedding will be dusty.
 Each brand will have different amounts of dust.
 Handling practices of the bags and use can affect the amount of dust in individual bags.

 - A deep layer of bedding will provide room for you to scoop under your hedgehog and will also provide a burrowing opportunity for your pet.